WeblateOrg/weblate/docs/admin/machine.rst

 terminology, definitions and user interface (UI) strings available on the Language Portal through a web service.

-To enable this service, add ``weblate.machinery.microsoft.MicrosoftTerminologyService`` to :setting:`MT_SERVICES`.
+To enable this service, add ``weblate.machinery.microsoftterminology.MicrosoftTerminologyService`` to :setting:`MT_SERVICES`.

 .. seealso::